 The Croatian Ustae

 Quite possibly the most infamous of the non-German, non-Italian fascist movements, the Ustae started out as a Croatian separatist terrorist organization.
 Their most famous terrorist attack was the assassination of King Alexander I of Yugoslavia while he made a state visit to France.
-As the Axis Powers invaded Yugoslavia, the Ustae seized control of Zagreb and declared themselves the government of a free Croatia.
+As the Axis Powers invaded Yugoslavia, the Ustae seized control of Zagreb and declared themselves the government of an independent and sovereign Croatia.
 The Independent State of Croatia was officially established shortly thereafter.
 Once in power, the Ustae waged a campaign of severe ethnic and religious persecution, especially against Serbs, Jews and Romani.
 Their sheer sadism during these acts of genocide at times horrified even Nazis.

-However, the regime never recieved widespread support from ordinary Croats.
+However, the regime never received widespread support from ordinary Croats.
 While it tried to force support by persecuting dissident Croats and Bosniaks, this and its other brutal practices turned more and more people against it.
 Occupied Yugoslavia had some of the largest and most effective resistance movements during the war, with the Yugoslav Partisans being especially successful.
 When the Partisans eventually won, the remaining Ustae would attempt to either go underground or escape to other countries.
 A small resistance group called the Crusaders attempted to re-establish the Independent State of Croatia, but they accomplished very little and were effectively defeated by 1950.
 Other Croat ultranationalist terrorist organizations likewise failed to achieve much of note.
 The Ustae's founder and leader Ante Pavelić tried to form a Government in Exile in Argentina, but as was the case with the surviving Ustae in general, it was plagued by infighting and he died from injuries sustained in an assassination attempt.

 Religiously, the Ustae tended to be fiercely Catholic, at least initially, and persecuted Orthodox Christians.
 However, from the very beginning, they praised Islam and had no problems with Bosniaks practicing it.
 They adopted Nazi racial theories, even endorsing the ideas that Croats were a Germanic ethnic group, not a Slavic one, and that Bosniaks were "Muslim Croats" rather than a distinct ethnicity.
 Because of this, they were willing to allow Bosniaks to join up.